 Top tips for rabbit owners

 - Good food choices include spinach, bok choy, cauliflower leaves, cabbage and brussel sprout leaves.
-Carrots and fruit should only be fed occasionally and in small quantities as treats, because they are high in sugar, and can cause obesity.
-And don't feed rabbits muesli – this causes dental decay and nutrient deficiencies.
+Carrots and fruit should only be fed occasionally and in small quantities as treats because they are high in sugar and can cause obesity.
+Don’t feed rabbits muesli – this causes dental decay and nutrient deficiencies.

 Doing just one of these things today could make a big difference to your rabbit's life!